azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # Motivation
 Have you ever been overwhelmed by encountering 'katakana-translated terms', e.g., 'オブジェク', 'プロパティ', one after another.
 Or, Have you ever searched repeatedly from Japanese to English to understand the terms or concepts due to katakana-translated term and lack of explaination of the 'katakana-translated term', and did it led you to consume a lot of time?

 In fact, I had experirenced many times in MDN(ja) or other websites.
-This made it difficult for me to understand the sentence or topics, and, in additon, this also made me feel pain.
+This made me difficult to understand the sentence or topics, and, in additon, this also made me feel pain.
 So, I've been learning programming in English as of those event.

-Almost all tutorials in Japanese webiste uses 'katakana-translated term' with no explanation of those terms, and this makes it difficult for the learner, especially beginner, to understand the sentence or the topics.
+Almost all tutorials in Japanese webiste uses 'katakana-translated term' with no explanation of those terms, and this makes the learner ,especially beginner, difficult to understand the sentence or the topics.
 Also, This makes the learner consume more and more time due to repetitive searching to understand the meaning of 'katakana-translated terms'.
 As a consequences, the learner lose motivation to continue to learn programming.

 You may already experience those event.